Do you want to get a good job? You will need a great resume! Here are 10 resume tips and a video to help you write an American-style resume.

 If you went to a school that was famous or hard to get into, make sure to add that to your “education” section.

-Resume customization: how to create a job-specific resume
+Customization resume tips: how to create a job-specific resume

 Companies use resume tracking systems to filter job applications.
 For most jobs, a human is not reading your resume.
 Instead, a computer is looking to see if the words in your resume match the job description.
 A posted job typically receives hundreds of applications.